Open-Edge-Robotics/A.RobotAI-LGE-ROS2-LifecycleManager/README.md

 Detailed configuration and setup are available in this repository.

-## 🎬 Demo

-A side-by-side boot comparison video (Python launch vs LifecycleManager) is included in the presentation.
+A side-by-side boot comparison (Legacy Python vs. Native C++ DLM) is shown in the Performance Charts section above.

+> **💡 Benchmark Reproducibility:**
+> The 82% performance gain was verified using the built-in **Benchmark Mode**.
+By toggling the `use_launch_script` flag in the same LifecycleManager instance, we compared identical node sets launched via Python scripts vs. direct C++ native spawning, ensuring the improvement is attributed solely to the orchestration overhead reduction.

 > **Conclusion:** By removing Python from the runtime path, memory pressure during system startup was reduced enough to **completely eliminate OOM events** observed in the baseline configuration.
 These improvements were achieved without modifying the ROS 2 nodes themselves, and resulted in a stable and repeatable boot sequence on the target hardware.